The wacky history of cell theory - Lauren Royal-Woods

 Recent questions

-• What are the main components of the Cell Theory?
+• What are the three main parts of the Cell Theory?

-Three main parts: all organisms made of cells, cell is fundamental unit, cells originate from preexisting cells.
+All organisms made of cells, fundamental unit, cells originate.

 • Who is credited with inventing the compound microscope?